5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Remove `HeliPort` from Login-Items (if present) – you won't need it any more.
 - Download my EFI folder and extract it.
 - Place it in your EFI partition.
+- Reboot
+- Reset NVRAM
-- Reboot into macOS Sequoia
+- Boot into macOS Sequoia
 - At this stage, WiFi won't work!
 - Install OpenCore legacy patcher and run it
 - Click on "Root Patches"